 We charge an annual tuition fee.
-Fees for 2014/15 are currently as follows:
+Fees for 2018/19 are as follows:

 Scholarships to cover fees and/or maintenance costs may be available.
-To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate Funding Database.
+To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate funding database.